 Champagne bottles are another one with roots in France.
-It is similar to Burgundy, but it is completely adapted to the type of wine it is intended for.
-The bottle was developed in Champagne, where champagne originated.
-The two main features are a thicker wall and bottom glass, and specially designed bottlenecks for fastening the wire that protects the stopper.
+It is similar to Burgundy but wholly adapted to the type of wine it is intended for.
+The bottle was developed in Champagne, where Champagne originated.
+The two main features are a thicker wall and bottom glass and specially designed bottlenecks for fastening the wire that protects the stopper.
 Glasses are different colors; the most common are dark green and transparent.
 Champagne bottles are something special because of the technology of creating Champagne and sparkling wine and against the pressure of carbon dioxide that occurs when it is aging.

-Another interesting feature of champagne bottles is the variety of sizes or volumes and the typical names of each of them.
+Another exciting feature of champagne bottles is their various sizes or volumes and their typical names.
 The most famous is undoubtedly a bottle with a volume of 0.75 l, which we call Bouteille, and from this name, we also created the name “bottle.”
-Other sizes include Quart (18.75 cl), Demie (37.50 cl), Magnum (1.5 l), Jeroboam or Double-Magnum (3 l), Rehoboam (4.5 l), Mathusalem (6 l) Salmanazar (9 l), Balthazar (12 l) and Nabuchodonosor (15 l).
+Other sizes include Quart (18.75 cl), Demie (37.50 cl), Magnum (1.5 l), Jeroboam or Double-Magnum (3 l), Rehoboam (4.5 l), Mathusalem (6 l), Salmanazar (9 l), Balthazar (12 l) and Nabuchodonosor (15 l).

 Special bottle shapes

 Although there are a lot of wines on the market in bottles of classic shapes, many other forms are also common.
 Some are intended only for smaller batches of unique wines, others have been selected from individual winemakers, and in the third type of bottles for wine, top designers have participated.